giogodo/MaidenLands/README.md

  - https://assetstore.unity.com/packages/3d/environments/historic/medieval-castle-model-7601.
  - https://assetstore.unity.com/packages/3d/environments/fantasy/viking-village-13921.
 11. Programming will be completly done from scratch by the development team.
+12. Here are some of the images of vegetation tools in action, each tools has a clean and professional user interface designed to, it includes
+  - "GeoPainter", a brush painting tool,
+  - "Area Foliage", scatters foliage in a user defined area,
+  - "Foliage simulation tool", simulates foliage on entire terrain.

 Visit the blog linked above to learn more about wold editing tools.

 ## AI
 1. GOAP or "goal oriented action planning" algorithm will be used for Non player characters's (NPCs) decision making, the actual implementation of algorithm will be based on GOAP algorithm as implemented in this book.